zilantix/praxis/README.md

 Streamlit GUI
 ```

-The PCAP Analyzer is included as a Streamlit page.
+The PCAP Analyzer is included as a Streamlit page https://praxis-controller.streamlit.app/

 ---